-When I make mashed potatoes, I always make extra so I can make these over-the-top pancakes.
-Fill them with sour cream, ranch dressing, melted cheese—or all three. —Jane McMillan, Dania Beach, Florida
+When I make mashed potatoes, I always cook extra so I can prepare these over-the-top potato pancakes.
+Fill them with sour cream, ranch dressing, melted cheese—or all three. —Jane Whittaker, Pensacola, Florida

 - 2 cups mashed potatoes (with added milk and butter)